Douglas A-3 Skywarrior: Design

 Efforts to reduce weight to make the aircraft suitable for carrier operations had led to the deletion of ejection seats during the design process for the Skywarrior, based on the assumption that most flights would be at high altitude.
 A similar arrangement with an escape tunnel had been used on the F3D Skyknight.
 Aircrews began joking morbidly that "A3D" stood for "All Three Dead".
 (In 1973, the widow of a Skywarrior crewman killed over Vietnam sued the McDonnell Douglas Aircraft Company for not providing ejection seats in the A-3.)
 In contrast, the US Air Force's B-66 Destroyer, not subject to the weight requirements for carrier operations, was equipped with ejection seats throughout its service life.

 The documented history of mechanical failures in the A3D/A-3 showed a rate well above average.
 Originally, the Skywarrior bombers were assigned to all attack carriers, which included the World War II-era Essex class and the immediate-postwar Midway class.

 The Skywarrior could carry up to 12,000 lb of weaponry in the fuselage bomb bay, which in later versions was used for sensor and camera equipment or additional fuel tanks.
 An AN/ASB-1A bomb-director system was initially installed, later replaced by a revised AN/ASB-7 with a slightly reshaped nose.
-Defensive armament was two 20mm cannons in a radar-operated tail turret designed by Westinghouse, soon removed in favor of electronic counter measure equipment.
+Defensive armament was two 20mm cannons in a radar-operated tail turret designed by Westinghouse, soon removed in favor of electronic countermeasure equipment.
 Although some bombing missions would be carried out early in the Vietnam War, most bombing would be carried out by more manoeuvrable aircraft, and the Skywarrior would serve mostly as a tanker and electronic warfare support aircraft.